4knigc12/COM617/README.md

 This project shows how OpenNMS can be configured to monitor BGP in a simulated "Internet Exchange”.
 It deploys a containerised instance of OpenNMS deployed against a small scale BPG network using FRRouting software routers.

-This documenttion covers:
+This documentation covers:

 - Environment creation:
   - Vagrant file to deploy a virtual environment.
   - Docker Compose to deploy containers.
 - Deployment and configuration of OpenNMS against a working BGP network showcasing its ability to detect a variety of failures and subsequent alerts.
-- Provides repeatable and version-controlled configurations accessible within this shared GitHub repository.​
+- Provides repeatable and version-controlled configurations accessible within this shared GitHub repository.

 The code and documentation shown here should be considered a starting point for anyone looking to establish the functionality of OpenNMS when used to monitor BGP and OpenBMP.
-We encourage you build on this and tailor it to your environment, it is not meant for production deployment.
+We encourage you build on this and tailor it to your environment.
+It is not meant for production deployment.

 ### Video Demonstration